LujiAnna/array-of-numbers/development-strategy.md

 - The core logic function was developed.
 - It was passed through a set of tests.
 - An appropriate handler was developed to use the function interactively.
-- PR was raised, reviewed by two assigned reviewers and the branch. was merged to the `master` branch.
+- PR was raised, reviewed by two assigned reviewers and the branch was merged to the `master` branch.

 ### 8. Writing "readme.md".

 #### Assigned to: Galal

-- README file was completed in the separate branch `readme` which was reviewed and merged to the `master`
+> README file was completed in the separate branch `readme` which was reviewed and merged to the `master`

+- The new repo branch `readme` was generated.
+- Project description was clearly written.
+- PR was raised, reviewed by two assigned reviewers and the branch was merged to the `master` branch.

 ### 9. Finishing Touches